pak-laura/HackRice7/README.md

 The Project that we decided to develop in this Hackathon was to predict the price of a particular stock index for the future based on the Tweets and the sentimental values that they associate with that company at that given point of time.

 # Why did we decide to build this?
-The reason behind developiing such an application is because of the growing influence of Algorithmic based trading in the market and the ability of the public perception to affect the stock ticker at any given time during the day.
+We developed this application because of the growing influence of algorithmic-based trading in the market and the ability of the public perception to affect the stock ticker at any given time during the day.
-This is an ongoing project and would constantlyrequire tweaking and improvement to keep up with the current standards.
+This is an ongoing project and would constantly require tweaking and improvement to keep up with the current standards.

 # How did we make it?
-We made this by using the various APIs publicly available and a big shoutout to all the companies that provided an opportunity to use their datasets or APIs to improve our project.
+We made this by using the various publicly available APIs--here's a big shoutout to all the companies that provided an opportunity for us to use their datasets or APIs to improve our project.
  Some of the important APIs and libraries used in the development of the project are:
  1. Twitter API
  2. Tweepy